* This is the Professional Version. *

 Entacapone can be used in combination with levodopa and carbidopa.
 For each dose of levodopa taken, 200 mg of entacapone is given, to a maximum of 200 mg 8 times/day.

 Tolcapone is a more potent COMT inhibitor because it can cross the blood-brain barrier; however, it is less commonly used because rarely, liver toxicity has been reported.
 It is an appropriate option if entacapone does not sufficiently control off effects.
 The dose for tolcapone is increased gradually from 100 up to 200 mg tid.
 Liver enzymes must be monitored periodically.
-Tolcapone should be stopped if ALT or AST levels increase to twice the upper limit of the normal range or higher or if symptoms and signs that suggest the liver is damaged.
+Tolcapone should be stopped if ALT or AST levels increase to twice the upper limit of the normal range or higher or if symptoms and signs suggest that the liver is damaged.

 Some Commonly Used Oral Antiparkinsonian Drugs